johnniewalker/xandria/README.md

 * https://help.github.com/articles/set-up-git -- Github Help -- Gets you up and running with Git/GitHub
 * http://eagain.net/articles/git-for-computer-scientists/ -- Git for Computer Scientists - A nice overview of how git works.

+### The First Rule of Git

+Let's start off on the right foot, shall we?

+Let's follow some advice from page 335 of the book, ZeroMQ by Pieter Hintjens (2013).

+# Don't use git branches.

+I have only skimmed the book but as far as I can tell:

+ Keep everything in the master and use GitHub pull requests to merge changes from multiple contributors.

 ### Project Home